javaee/metro-fi/RoundTripTests/readme.txt

    d.
 Remove empty directories

-2. The process
+2. Getting well-formed XML files
    a.
 Dowload XML TS and XBC test corpus;
    b.
-Edit RoundTripTests/bin/env.sh and execute to set FI_HOME and FIRTT_HOME as well as paths to FastInfoset/bin and RoundTripTests/bin;
+Edit RoundTripTests/bin/env.sh and execute to set FI_HOME and FIRTT_HOME as well as paths to FI_HOME/bin and FIRTT_HOME/bin;
    c.
-Make sure JDK 1.5 is on the path;
+Make sure JDK 1.5 is in the path;
    d.
 Change to data/xmlconf directory and execute "xercesTest.sh ."

+3. Running RoundTrip Tests
+   a.
+Perform 2.b. above if it's not have been performed;
+   b.
+Change to FIRTT_HOME/data/xmlconf
+   c.
+Execute "allRoundTripTests.sh xmlts_report.html" to test against the XMLTS suite and generate a report "xmlts_report.html" under FIRTT_HOME/data directory
+   d.
+Change to FIRTT_HOME/data/XBC
+   e.
+Execute "allRoundTripTests.sh xbc_report.html" to test against the XBC files and generate a report called "xbc_report.html" under FIRTT_HOME/data directory.

+4. History
+   Historical tests along with versions of FastInfoset jars are saved under subdirectory "History".